Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 **Summary of Improvements for the Next Iteration of the Experiment**

 - Select a weak-ligand odor with strong connectivity to neighboring glomeruli.
+- Repeat this passive imaging session following behavioral training to identify odor concentrations that mask stimulation at the power used—ensuring that the stimulation and masking-odors result in comprable activity amplitudes.
 - Break single large sessions into smaller, separated sessions to prevent odor contamination.

-- Repeat this passive imaging session following behavioral training to identify odor concentrations that mask stimulation at the power used—ensuring that the stimulation and masking-odors result in comprable activity amplitudes.
+The presence of cross-contamination between trials persisted in this paradigm.
+To address this, we will divide the session into three distinct sessions to minimize odor carryover and control conditions more effectively:

+- **1st session :** stim-only and no-odor trials
+- **2nd session :** stim-only, no-odor, odor-only low concentration, stim & odor low concentration
+- **3rd session :** stim-only, no-odor, odor-only high concentration, stim & odor high concentration

+This division, presenting conditions in blocks rather than randomizing, should eliminate contamination in no-odor and stim-only trials while also allowing these trials to serve as controls when odors are introduced.